PlutoGamerpro/CheckInOutSystem/impoments.md

 ##### FIXED LIST

+## do i need a manger role??? or is it not needed???
+## fjern evt manager helt fra programmet

 #### Delete users without confirmation (FIXED)

 #### Two users with the same encrypted password (tested – no error found, both had different hashes)